rancher/rancher-docs/docs/how-to-guides/new-user-guides/launch-kubernetes-with-rancher/use-new-nodes-in-an-infra-provider/vsphere/create-a-vm-template.md

 ## Linux Dependencies

 The packages that need to be installed on the template are listed below.
 These will have slightly different names based on distribution; some distributions ship these by default, for example.
+These dependencies are souly what is required for Rancher's cluster provisioner to work.
+Additional dependencies required by Kubernetes will be installed automatically by the cluster provisioner.

 * curl
 * wget